davekirby/EFFProject/user_guide.md

 ## Fuzzy Rules, Antecedents and Consequents {-}

 A fuzzy rule is an IF - THEN expression that combines fuzzy terms to generate output fuzzy terms.
-The IF part can combine input variables called Antecendents through AND, OR and NOT operators.
+The IF part can combine input variables called Antecedents through AND, OR and NOT operators.
 The THEN part of the rule specifies one or more output terms, or Consequents.
 For classification the consequent terms are "likely" and "unlikely" to represent the likelihood of that class.

 For example